The Role of Adult and Community Education Providers in Sustaining

 Community Colleges Australia (CCA) has released a discussion paper on the role that Australian adult and community education (ACE) providers can play in sustaining Australian democracy and supporting civil society.
 You can view a full copy of the paper here (PDF, 423kb).

 CCA prepared the paper as a submission to the Australian Senate’s Legal and Constitutional Affairs References Committee Inquiry into Nationhood, Identity and Democracy, and to stimulate discussion on how ACE sector can contribute to the maintenance of Australian democracy.
+CCA’s submission has been published by the Committee as submission number 179.

 The Value that Australian ACE Sector Brings to Australian Democracy